G-Police: Reception

+Awards

+G-Police won PC Zone's 1997 "The Creative Labs Best Use of Innovative Technology" award, awarded at the PC Zone Reader Awards night, held on 4 December 1997 at the Camden Palace, London.

 G-Police was a runner-up for Computer Gaming World's 1997 "Action Game of the Year" award, which ultimately went to Quake II.
 The editors called G-Police "the most beautiful" action nominee that year, but wrote that it lost its chance due to the lack of multiplayer gameplay.

 Sequel

 G-Police: Weapons of Justice is the sequel to G-Police, released in 1999 for the PlayStation.
 The game depicts the aftermath of the conflict between the G-Police and Nanosoft, which involves initial battles with gangs attempting to take advantage of the colony's instability.
 Later, another war arises between the G-Police and a power hungry leader of Earth's forces, originally sent to assist the G-Police against the gangs.
 The game features additional vehicles: a VTOL spacecraft, an armoured personnel carrier and the "Raptor"—a mech with the ability to leap airborne.
 The game received similar reviews to the original game: IGN praised its well-crafted gameplay, story and sound, while GameSpot considered the controls awkward and the missions and setting repetitive.
 The graphics again received a mixed reception: IGN praised the attention to detail but criticised the poor draw distance, as did GameSpot.

 In 2001, a rumoured sequel for the PlayStation 2 was reported.
 The rumours later proved false.
 While Sony contemplated the notion of a G-Police game for the PlayStation 2, they decided that, because G-Police was not as successful as other games, Psygnosis (which had since been renamed Studio Liverpool) would instead concentrate on the Formula 1 and Wipeout franchises.
 Furthermore, the development team responsible for G-Police and Weapons of Justice had moved on to other ventures.
 In 2007, G-Police was made available for download on PlayStation 3.
 Computer and Video Games noted that the graphics looked poor by current standards but deemed it still enjoyable to play.